-8. In the Advanced tab > Alternative servers, if necessary, define a DNS suffix and Alternative (DNS) Servers to be used for this IPsec VPN tunnel.
+- In the Advanced tab > Alternative servers, if necessary, define a DNS suffix and Alternative (DNS) Servers to be used for this IPsec VPN tunnel. - 9.
+Click on the upper menu Configuration > Save to save this configuration.

-The tunnel to reach the first network in the example is now configured.
+The IKEv2 tunnel to reach the first network in the example is now configured.